 A difference histogram is a "marginal" distribution, which means the histogram you get when you project higher-dimensional data points onto a lower-dimensional axis.
 If natural images were gaussian, the marginals would be too.
 But in general, they are not.
-The differences concentrate near zero ("blue sky effect"), but also get spread out in the tails (big jumps at edges).
+The differences concentrate near zero ("blue sky effect"), but also get spread out in the tails (big intensity jumps at edges contribute to the "heavy tails" of the histogram).
 Difference histograms for natural images are said to have "excess kurtosis"--i.e. a normal distribution has kurtosis of 3, but natural images tend to have larger values.
 This doesn't just show up with simple differences between nearby pixels, but more generally with any derivative-type filter in which uniform values map to zero. (i.e. because the excitatory and inhibitory contributions cancel out).
 For example, consider the $\nabla^2 G$ filter: